Newborn head molding

 Newborn head molding is an abnormal head shape that results from pressure on the baby's head during childbirth.

-Newborn cranial deformation; Molding of the newborn's head
+Newborn cranial deformation; Molding of the newborn's head; Neonatal care - head molding

 The bones of a newborn baby's skull are soft and flexible, with gaps between the plates of bone.

-During a head-first delivery, pressure on the head caused by the narrow birth canal (vagina and pelvic bones) may mold the head into an oblong shape.
-These gaps or spaces allow the baby's head to change shape.
+When a baby is born in a head-first position, pressure on the head in the birth canal may mold the head into an oblong shape.
+These spaces between the bones allow the baby's head to change shape.
 Depending on the amount and length of pressure, the skull bones may even overlap.

-These gaps or spaces also allow the brain to grow inside the skull bones.
+These spaces also allow the brain to grow inside the skull bones.
 They will close as the brain reaches its full size.

-Fluid may also collect in the baby's scalp (caput succedaneum) or blood may collect beneath the scalp (cephalohematoma).
+Fluid may also collect in the baby's scalp (caput succedaneum), or blood may collect beneath the scalp (cephalohematoma).
 This may further distort the shape and appearance of the baby's head.
 Fluid and blood collection in and around the scalp is common during delivery.
-It usually disappears after a few days.
+It will most often go away in a few days.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.